uwspstar/FullStack/AWS-Certification/readme.md

 - S3 One Zone- IA
   ```
   For where you want a lower-cost option for infrequently access data,
-  but do not require the multiple aavilablitty Zone data resilience
+  but do not require the multiple avilablitty Zone data resilience.

+  S3 – OneZone-IA is the recommended storage for
+  when you want cheaper storage for infrequently accessed objects.
+  It has the same durability but less availability.
+  There can be cost implications if you use it frequently or use it for short lived storage.
+  Glacier is cheaper, but has a long retrieval time.
+  RRS has effectively been deprecated.
+  It still exists but is not a service that AWS want to sell anymore.
   ```
 - S3 - Intelligent Tiering
   ```